 The non-voting preference shares carry preferential rights to participate in a distribution of capital in the event of insolvency (including on a winding-up) up to an amount equal to their nominal value plus accrued dividend and any arrears or deficiency in amount of the cumulative dividend.
+The Articles rely on the Companies Act provisions for calling general meetings (including AGMs) and as such the Company is required to give at least 21 days' notice of a general meeting unless a special resolution reducing the period to not less than 14 days has been passed at the immediately preceding AGM.

-The ordinary shares do not carry any rights to participate in a capital distribution (including on a liquidation) other than those that exist as a matter of law.
-Under the Companies Act, upon a liquidation, after the claims of creditors have been satisfied and subject to any special rights attaching to any other class of shares in the Company (including the non-voting preference shares), surplus assets (if any) are distributed among the shareholders in proportion to the number and nominal amounts of their ordinary shares.
+The ordinary shares do not carry any rights to participate in a The Board may decide to allow persons entitled to attend capital distribution (including on a liquidation) other than those and participate in a general meeting to do so by simultaneous that exist as a matter of law.
+Under the Companies Act, upon a attendance and participation by means of an electronic facility liquidation, after the claims of creditors have been satisfied and with no member necessarily in physical attendance at the subject to any special rights attaching to any other class of shares electronic meeting, and to permit directors or others to attend in the Company (including the non-voting preference shares), and speak, and the chair of the meeting to preside, by electronic surplus assets (if any) are distributed among the shareholders means.
+Shareholders present in person or by proxy by means of in proportion to the number and nominal amounts of their such electronic facility will be counted in the quorum for, and ordinary shares. entitled to participate in, the relevant general meeting.